digaev/stale_options/README.md

 There are two options for caching, `cache_by` and `last_modified`:

 * `:cache_by`
   * `String` or `Symbol`.
 The name of the method that returns the unique identifier of the object for caching, which is used to set `etag` of the resulting options.
-Set it to `itself` if you don't have such a method (see example below) and the gem will generate one for you.
+Set it to `itself` if you don't have such a method (see example below) and the gem will generate `etag` for you.
   * Default: `:updated_at`.
 * `:last_modified`
   * `String` or `Symbol`.
 The name of the method that returns an instance of `ActiveSupport::TimeWithZone`, `DateTime` or `Time`.